benkehoe/aws-lambda-api-event-utils/README.md

 class MyError(APIErrorResponse):
     STATUS_CODE = 400 # the status code for the response

-    ERROR_MESSAGE = "My error message" # fixed message
+    ERROR_MESSAGE = "My error message." # static message

 # usage:
 # APIErrorResponse requires an internal message be provided to its constructor.
 raise MyError("This is the internal error message for logging")

+# Providing a keyword argument named error_message will override the error message
+raise MyError("This is the internal error message for logging",
+    error_message="Override error message.")
 ```

 The error code defaults to the class name, but can be set explicitly with the `ERROR_CODE` class field.

-The error message can be a string template using the `ERROR_MESSAGE_TEMPLATE` field, rather than a fixed value.
+The error message can be a string template using the `ERROR_MESSAGE_TEMPLATE` field, rather than a static value.
 The template uses the standard `str.format()` method.
 It can reference any instance fields.
 For convenience, any keyword arguments provided to the `APIErrorResponse` constructor are stored and can also be referenced in the template, meaning you don't need to define your own constructor.